Ravnur-Inc/ams-api-replacement-demo-app/rms-live-demo-app/readme.md

-## Configure and run the Live streaming RMS API Demo Application for the Azure Media SDK
+## Configure and Run the Live Streaming RMS API Demo Application for the Azure Media SDK
 The RMS Live Streaming Demo App enables developers to test live streaming workflows using the RMS API.
 When executed, the application uses FFMPEG to generate an RTMP stream from a local file and streams it to RMS.
 The stream is then ingested, processed, and output URLs are generated for playback in a demo player.

 The application code leverages the Azure SDK and demonstrates how to interact with the RMS API.